vishalrranjan/book-your-seat/README.md

 *hosted here (https://book-your-seat.netlify.app/)

 :heavy_check_mark:
-## Technology :- HTML, CSS and JavaScript
+## Technology :- HTML, CSS and JavaScript :beginner:

 ### Description :- This app can be used to book a seat for a concert, movie, event etc.